MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/code-signing-cert-manage.md

 To get a new code signing certificate:

 1. Determine which certificate you need.
-To help you choose a certificate, see [Driver signing requirements and limitations](code-signing-reqs.md).
+To help you choose a certificate, see [Driver signing requirements](code-signing-reqs.md).

 1. If you're re-using a certificate, move on to step 5.